reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 21:00-23:00 (UK), 22:00-00:00 (Europe), 16:00-18:00 (US East coast), 06:00-08:00 (Australia East coast):
 - Create a checklist that a user can work through to ensure that their experiment could be reproducible

-## Thursday 17.06.2021: Data Analysis Working Group
+## Thursday 17th June: Data Analysis Working Group
 ### Software Demonstrations/Tutorials
 10:00-12:00 (UK), 11:00-13:00 (Europe), 05:00-07:00 (US East coast), 19:00-21:00 (Australia East coast):
 - Software developers will demonstrate building the same model in each software package